 Government of Alberta partners included:

-- Aboriginal Relations promotes social and economic opportunities to enhance the quality of life of Aboriginal people in Alberta.
+- Indigenous Relations promotes social and economic opportunities to enhance the quality of life of Alberta's Indigenous people.

 - Education supports the needs of students, parents, teachers and administrators from Early Childhood Services through Grade 12.